UPDATE: New Garbage & Recycling Hauler Starting July 1, 2026

 Plainfield Township will be transitioning to a new garbage and recycling service provider effective July 1, 2026.

-Please see the attached flyers for full details on the new schedule, bins, and the do’s and don’ts of garbage and recycling.
+Please see the following flyers for full details on the new schedule, bins, and the do’s and don’ts of garbage and recycling:

 Curbside Collection Services